musa-pro/CapacitorStarter/README.md

 npx cap open electron
 ```

-## You can add following command in package.json file to combine above three commands to one
+## Bonus: You can also add following command in package.json file to combine above three commands to one
 ```
 "electron": "ionic build && npx cap copy && npx cap open electron"
 ```
 So you can run following one command only
 ```
 npm run electron